alexa-games/litexa/docs/book/deployment.md

 empty and rebuild it as necessary.
 If you'd like to delete all deployment caches, you can also just delete the `.deploy` directory.

-If you modify the contents of your litexa config during development, Litexa will automatically wipe the `.deploy` and `.test` temporary directories to perform a clean deployment.
+If you modify the contents of your Litexa config during development, Litexa will automatically wipe the `.deploy` and `.test` temporary directories to perform a clean deployment.